-The precise location of the castle is at the eastern Lower Saxony in Wolfsburg.
-The von Bartenslebens built the castle to the ministerial families of nobility, and in 1742, it was inherited or claimed by the counts of Schulerbey when the family’s line all died flat.
+The precise location of the castle is in eastern Lower Saxony in Wolfsburg.
+The von Bartenslebens built the castle for the ministerial families of nobility, and in 1742, it was inherited or claimed by the counts of Schulerbey when the family’s line all died flat.

 The Thirty Years’ War didn’t really pose a ruining effect on the castle.
 The castle is a four-sided structure neighboring a courtyard in-between.
 Each side is called as it suits the point of the compass.
 In the west wing is the Bergfried.